 - As of the November elections, Jason becomes the past-president and will work side by side with the president-elect through the conclusion of fall semester and through Spring Break.

 This period, from early December through the return from Spring Break, will be used as a transition period where shadowing and coaching are strongly encouraged.
-The proper mentoring of a new president by the past presient contributes to the success and health of the organization.
-If there are omportant decisions where the past-president and the president-elect cannot agree, the decision on the action will go to a vote from the rest of the executive board.
+The proper mentoring of a new president by the past president contributes to the success and health of the organization.
+If there are important decisions where the past-president and the president-elect cannot agree, the decision on the action will go to a vote from the rest of the executive board.

 Each time you conduct elections or make a change to your officers, the sports clubs database (DoSportsEasy) must be updated and you must notify recreation services (by email) of the update.
-Do not neglect to update your Organizations Lafayette portal as well
+Do not neglect to update your OurCampus portal as well.

 Coaches or Instructors

-A coach is a knowledgeable adult who is accountable to the club sport and to the Director of Recreation Services for all supervision, administration, and transportation of the club.
+A coach is a knowledgeable adult who is accountable to the sports club and to the Director of Recreation Services for all supervision, administration, and transportation of the club.
 Coaches must have experience coaching and/or playing the sport they wish to coach.
-If a club sport employs or enlists the services of a coach, the Director of Recreation Services must approve it.
+If a sports club employs or enlists the services of a coach, the Director of Recreation Services must approve it.
 Hiring a coach with knowledge and experience of the sport to assist with instruction and other club matters is recommended.
 A coach/instructor must be certified in CPR and trained in First-aid.

 Sport Club coaches “Conduct oneself in a professional manner that will reflect positively upon the club and the College.
 Adhere to Lafayette Colleges Sexual Misconduct policy, which defines sexual harassment and clearly states “….any romantic advance or sexual relationship between the student and the particular instructor is prohibited.
 For the purposes of this policy, the term ‘instructor’ shall include athletic coaches.
-It is the responsibility of the coach to maintain appropriate boundaries and to notify the club officers or the Club Sports Coordinator if he or she is having difficulty maintaining those boundaries.”
+It is the responsibility of the coach to maintain appropriate boundaries and to notify the club officers or the Sports clubs Coordinator if he or she is having difficulty maintaining those boundaries.”

-Guidelines for Club Sport Coaches:
+Guidelines for Sports club Coaches:

-Follow the policies and procedures in the Club Sport Manual.
+Follow the policies and procedures in the Sports club Manual.

 Provide and oversee a safe environment for the club.